-Alakkawa Kennels is expecting a litter of puppies - due on or before
+Alakkawa Kennels has a litter of puppies - born on August 10, 2017.

 Pups from Alakkawa Kennels last litter.

 The breeders named these 2 sweet girls, and new owners changed their names.

 Cypress is the smaller of the two (on the right) and she was named after the Cypress trees along the coast of California near Big Sur, and Mariposa was named after Mariposa Grove, which is a sequoia grove located near

 Wawona, California in the southernmost part of Yosemite National Park.

 Cypress currently lives in Seattle, WA with her new mommy

 Mariposa currently lives in New Jersey with her new family.

 Cypress and Mariposa are the daughters of Denver and Sequoia - pictured below.